sjagata/knowledgeCorner/HTML5/HTML5.md

 ### What is the difference between local storage and cookies?
 #### 	Cookies
 * Client side / Server side: Data accessible both at client side and server side.
 Cookie data is sent to the server side with every request.
 * Size: 4095 bytes per cookie.
-5 MB per domain.
 * Expiration:	Cookies have expiration attached to it.
 So after that expiration the cookie and the cookie data get’s deleted.

 #### 	Local storage